Courts of British Columbia Logo BC Flag

 How do I get a transcript of oral reasons for judgment?

 You may obtain a transcript of oral reasons, for a fee, by submitting a written request to the registry from which the judgment was delivered.
-The request should be directed to the attention of In-Court Technologies and must include the action number, style of cause, date of judgment, and the name of the presiding justice, master or registrar.
+The request should be directed to the attention of In-Court Technologies and must include the action number, style of cause, date of judgment, and the name of the presiding justice, associate judge or registrar.

 Send your request and a copy of the judgment by email to the Supreme Court Judgment Office: sc.publishing@bccourts.ca.